Skilled Worker Visa vs Health and Care Visa: Key Differences 2026

 Regardless of whether foreign citizens want to apply for the Skilled Worker Visa or the Health and Care Visa, they must be working in an eligible job, have a job offer in the UK, be paid at least a minimum salary, and have a good command of the English language.

-To be able to obtain the Skilled Worker Visa, applicants must be coming to work in a role skilled to at least RQF level 3 (equivalent to A-levels).
+To be able to obtain the Skilled Worker Visa, applicants must be coming to work in a role skilled to at least RQF level 6 (equivalent to an undergraduate degree).
 And, their employer must have been approved by the Home Office and hold a valid Certificate of Sponsorship.

-As for the Health and Care Visa, applicants must be qualified doctors, nurses, health professionals, or adult social care professionals and they must be coming to work in a role included on the Shortage Occupation List.
+As for the Health and Care Visa, applicants must be qualified doctors, nurses, health professionals, or adult social care professionals and they must be coming to work in an eligible role.
 Just like with the Skilled Worker Visa, the UK employer must hold a valid Certificate of Sponsorship.

 How Much Do the Visas Cost?